About the course

 The MPhil in Jewish Studies in the Graeco-Roman Period aims to provide you with a good general knowledge of Jewish history, religion and culture in the period from 200 BCE to 425 CE, the period of the Second Temple and the Talmud.
 The course will introduce you to the range of primary sources for Jewish history in this period and equip you with both the understanding and the ability to use a range of historiographical and critical methods in the treatment of such primary sources.

 The course consists of instruction in the history and institutions of the Jews and in three specialised areas of Jewish studies which involve close study of particular types of primary texts.
-The course is examined at the end of the sixth term by four three-hour papers and by a thesis of not more than 30,000 words.

-The course is taught by a mixture of tutorials and classes.
+Teaching comprises of a mixture of tutorials and classes.
 Tutorials consist normally of one-to-one discussions with your tutor and written work produced by yourself.
 The general paper on Jewish history and institutions is taught entirely by a series of weekly tutorials (usually eight) in this manner.
 The classes provide instruction in the translation and interpretation of most but not necessarily all of the set texts which you are required to study for your specialised papers.
 General questions about these texts are discussed in tutorials.

 You can expect to be engaged on academic work for at least thirty-five hours a week during the full term and you will be required to carry out a considerable amount of work during the vacations.
-At the end of the first year of the course, you will be required, unless specifically exempted by the Faculty Board, to sit a qualifying examination to confirm your suitability to continue to the second year.
-The course is examined by a series of three-hour written examinations and by a dissertation

 Most work for the written examinations is normally completed in the first year of the course, so that most of the second year can be devoted to the dissertation, but some text work may be carried over into the second year if this is convenient.
 You will be required to choose, in consultation with your supervisor, the special subjects that you wish to study during your first term so that set texts can be approved by the Faculty Board towards the end of that term.